spacedvoid/connection/src/main/docs/module.md

 | [java.util.SequencedMap]        | -                               | [SequencedMap]                                 |
 | [java.util.NavigableMap]        | -                               | [NavigableMap]                                 |

-Below are unsupported types because of various reasons, such as replaceable by another type.
+Below are unsupported types because of various reasons, such as replaceable by another type:

 | Java collection                      | Obtainable by(example)                     | Obtainable by in Connection(example)                                             |
 |--------------------------------------|--------------------------------------------|----------------------------------------------------------------------------------|